Brief Company Histories

 Print a PDF of How the Companies Were Related.

-Note: The companies appear below in alphabetical order and are not listed in the order in which they came into being.
+Note: The companies appear here in alphabetical order, not in the order in which they came into being.

 André & Sleigh Ltd.

 This firm was one of the earliest process firms in Britain, producing work of very high quality.
-Owned by Cassells, it was originally formed by Richard André and his nephews.
-David Greenhill became manager after leaving Bemrose Dalziel in 1909, and, together with Charles F. Cook in 1910 (also of Bemrose) and A.G.
-Symmons in 1913, developed the firm’s gravure printing facilities.
-When André & Sleigh’s work was exhibited at the Agricultural Hall, London, in 1914, Edward Hunter of Anglo Engraving was sufficiently impressed by its quality to negotiate with Cassells for the purchase of the firm, and the sale took place later that year.
+Owned by Cassell’s, it was originally formed by Richard André and nephews.
+David Greenhill became manager after leaving Bemrose Dalziel in 1909, and, together with Charles F. Cook (also of Bemrose) and A.G.
+Symmons, developed the firm’s gravure printing facilities.
+When André & Sleigh’s work was exhibited at the Agricultural Hall, London, in 1914, Edward Hunter of Anglo Engraving was sufficiently impressed by its quality to negotiate with Cassell’s for the purchase of the firm.
+The sale took place later that year.

 The company was created in August 1914 upon the acquisition of André & Sleigh and Bushey Colour Press by Edward Hunter’s Anglo Engraving Co. of London.
 Sir Arthur Spurgeon, of Cassell’s, was appointed chairman, and David Greenhill became a director and the company’s general manager.
-At the end of the war the firm acquired the sizeable premises of Menpes Press in Watford, and in 1919 moved to Watford under the banner of the Sun Engraving Co.
+In 1916, André, Sleigh & Anglo acquired Ashworth, Meredith & Downer Ltd., a small blockmaking company in London.
+In 1919, André, Sleigh & Anglo acquired Menpes Printing and Engraving Co. and consolidated operations in the Menpes factory on Whippendell Road in Watford, under the banner of the Sun Engraving Company.

 Anglo Engraving Co.

-The company was founded by Edward Hunter and J.A.
-(Archie) Hughes in 1898 just after both had completed their apprenticeships.
-The partners were later joined by Noel and Hugh Hunter, brothers of Edward.
-The firm, launched with only three or four employees, grew rapidly, moving in 1901 from its original Farringdon Avenue premises to larger offices in Raynes Park, where a trade letterpress printing department was soon set up.
-In 1906 Anglo purchased the Croydon firm of J.J.
+The company was founded in 1898 by Edward Hunter and J.A.
+(Archie) Hughes, both just out of their photoengraving apprenticeships.
+The firm was launched with a single employee, but grew quickly.
+In 1901, Anglo moved from its original Farringdon Avenue premises to larger offices in Raynes Park, where a trade letterpress printing department was soon set up.
+The partners would eventually be joined by two of Edward’s brothers, Hugh (around 1905) and Noel (in 1910).
+In 1906, Anglo purchased the Croydon firm of J.J.
 Waddington, acquiring its gravure facilities and expertise.
-In 1910 Anglo set up a small, separate firm, the Mezzogravure Co., which concentrated on developing the new process of rotary photogravure printing.
-In 1914 Anglo acquired André & Sleigh and Bushey Colour Press (both of Bushey, nr Watford) from Cassells, Edward Hunter’s having been impressed by the quality of the work they displayed at a printing exhibition in London.
-In the wake of these additions and acquisitions, Anglo was renamed André Sleigh & Anglo Ltd. In 1916 André Sleigh & Anglo acquired Ashworth Meredith & Downer Ltd., a small blockmaking company in London.
-And in 1919 André Sleigh & Anglo acquired Menpes Printing and Engraving Co., consolidated its operations in the Menpes factory on Whippendell Road in Watford, and adopted the name Sun Engraving Company.
+In 1910, Anglo set up a small, separate firm in Barnes, Middlesex.
+This was the Mezzogravure Co., which concentrated on developing the new process of rotary photogravure printing.
+In 1914, Anglo acquired André & Sleigh Ltd. and Bushey Colour Press (both of Bushey, nr Watford) from Cassell’s, because Edward Hunter had been so impressed by the quality of the work they displayed at a printing exhibition in London.
+In the wake of these additions and acquisitions, Anglo was renamed André, Sleigh & Anglo Ltd.

-Ashworth, Meredith, & Downer started as a process engraving partnership in 1901 in Bushey, and in 1902 Ashworth made the first colour process engraving, for the cover of Motor.
-The firm moved to Watford in 1906, and eventually moved to London.
+Ashworth, Meredith & Downer started as a process engraving partnership in 1901 in Bushey.
+In 1902, Ashworth made the first colour process engraving, for the cover of Motor magazine.
+The firm moved to Watford in 1906, and thereafter to London.
 It was acquired by André, Sleigh & Anglo in 1916.

 Bushey Colour Press

-Formed by Cassells in 1910, this firm was managed by David Greenhill and was acquired in 1914 (along with André & Sleigh) by Anglo Engraving.
-The resulting company was called André Sleigh & Anglo Ltd.
+Formed by Cassell’s in 1910, the firm was managed by David Greenhill and, in 1914, was acquired (along with André & Sleigh Ltd.) by Anglo Engraving.
+The resulting company was called André, Sleigh & Anglo Ltd.

 Geo.W.
 Jones Ltd.

-This printing firm (which became a subsidiary of the department store Debenham & Freebody in 1904) was established in London around 1890 by George Jones.
-He was involved in various aspects of production (including publishing) for a number of trade magazines to do with graphic arts, and his activities culminated in 1906 in the construction of a sizeable factory on Whippendell Road, Watford.
-At about that time, Jones was joined by artist Mortimer Menpes, who became art director.
-In 1908 Jones left the company, which then changed its name to Menpes Printing and Engraving.
+This printing firm (which became a subsidiary of the department store Debenham & Freebody in 1904) was established by George Jones in London around 1890.
+Jones was involved in various aspects of production (including publishing) for a number of trade magazines dealing with the graphic arts, and his activities culminated in 1906 in the construction of a sizeable factory on Whippendell Road, Watford.
+At about that time, Jones was joined by artist Mortimer Menpes, who became art director of the company.
+In 1908, Jones left the company, whose name was then changed to Menpes Printing and Engraving Co.

 Menpes Printing and Engraving Co.

 Mortimer Menpes was an artist who became art director of Geo.W.
 Jones Ltd. (Printers), probably shortly before that firm moved from London to new premises on Whippendell Road in Watford.
-When, in 1908, George Jones resigned from the firm he had founded, Menpes seems to have acquired the business, which became known as Menpes Press.
+When, in 1908, George Jones resigned from the firm he had founded, Menpes seems to have acquired the business, which became known initially as the Menpes Press.
 Menpes undertook photoengraving and letterpress printing on quite a large scale.
-In 1918 the company’s assets were acquired by André Sleigh & Anglo Ltd, which a year later consolidated all its production operations in the Whippendell Road plant after modifying and expanding it.
+In 1918, the company’s assets were acquired by André, Sleigh & Anglo Ltd., which, a year later, consolidated its scattered production operations in the Whippendell Road plant after modifying and expanding it.
 The consolidated companies were renamed the Sun Engraving Company Ltd.

 Mezzogravure Co.
 Ltd.